-The City of Salisbury extended just over 14% of its CDBG monies to public service agencies which serve low-moderate income persons.
-HUD limits public service funding to no more than 15% of the City's CDBG allocation.
-The funds helped provide public services that benefited 1,738 persons.
+The City of Salisbury extended 14.93% of its CDBG monies to public service agencies which serve low-moderate income persons, just under the 15% cap allowed by HUD on this activity.
+The funding helped provide the following services:

 - Overnight Supervisor position in an emergency homeless shelter; - Resident Manager position in a shelter for victims of domestic violence; - Dental Hygienist position in a health clinic serving uninsured, low-income persons; - Summer employment program for at-risk youth; - Educational supplies and programming expenses for a community garden located in the West End neighborhood.